August 24, 2020-Update on how the clinic is currently operating:

-DO NOT PRESENT TO THE CLINIC if you have any of the following: New or worsening cough fever, chills, new or worsening shortness of breath or difficulty breathing, sore throat, painful swallowing, stuffy or runny nose, muscle aches, or diarrhea, please call 811.
-COVID-19 testing is now open for all Albertans, please see the following link to book your test:
+If you have any of the following: New or worsening cough, fever, headache, chills, new or worsening shortness of breath or difficulty breathing, sore throat, painful swallowing, stuffy or runny nose, muscle aches, joint pains, eye infection, altered mental status, nausea or diarrhea, and would like to be tested for COVID-19 please call 811.
+COVID-19 testing is now open for all Albertans, with or without symptoms, please see the following link to book your test:

--14 days if they recently returned from international travel or are a close contact of someone with COVID-19
+-Minimum mandatory isolation for 14 days for anyone who returned to or entered Alberta from outside Canada, or are a close contact of someone with COVID-19.

-June 9/20-please do not present to the hospital for laboratory.
+Please do not present to the hospital for laboratory as a walk in patient.
 You must call ahead to the Rural Patient Appointment line at 1-833-572-0577, or book online at www.APLappointments.ca make an appointment.
 They will give you a time to go to the hospital for your testing.
-If you have a laboratory requisition that is a standing order, and you are not sure if it is necessary, PLEASE call in to the clinic, or the ordering provider and the Physician advise you.
+If you need help booking a laboratory appointment, we will gladly assist, please ask.

 X-rays can now be done at the hospital by walk in service.
 However, please be aware that if it is busy, you may be asked to return at a different time.